 The latest on paying for college, mental health support for students and more.

 Protecting your student’s mental health Believe it or not, colleges do understand that gaining admission to their institutions is an anxiety-laden process and unfair to some less-advantaged students.
 Lisa Heffernan and Jennifer Wallace provide highlights of a new report, “Turning the Tide,” released by the Harvard Graduate School of Education and its Making Caring Common project that addresses the negative impact of the current admissions process on the emotional health of teenagers.
-The report’s authors propose college admissions focus more on who a student is and how much engagement he’s had in his community rather than on his test scores and how many APs and extracurriculars he’s participated in.
+The report’s authors propose college admissions focus more on who a student is and how much engagement they’ve had in their community rather than on their test scores and how many APs and extracurriculars they’ve participated in.
 Over 80 college deans, professors and high school guidance counselors support the report.

 In her post on Grown & Flown, Lori Stratton, a mom and high school teacher, provides advice for parents on relieving teenage stress and making it easier for kids to enjoy their high school years instead of simply plowing through them.

 As parents, we often set up our college freshmen with unrealistic expectations about life on campus, forgetting our own difficult first weeks/months of college and ignoring how social media, smart phones and computers have impacted, sometimes negatively, the way kids interact today.
 If you have a high school senior or a college freshmen, make it a point to read this article by Michelle Ruiz in Seventeen that explores the challenges faced by first year college students today as they try to adjust to their new life in an unfamiliar place.